mjvdende/twc-cd-with-docker/docs/06_01_x_dockerhub.md

 - Save the **ssh-key** from the email in your **project**
 - run: $ chmod 400 ssh-key
+ - NOTE: when deploying locally skip above steps and edit deploy script, see next slide
 - Add docker hub **username** and **ip** to deploy script
  - ```deploy/deploy.sh```  <!-- .element: class="code-single-line" -->
 - Run deploy script